8 Reasons Why You Might Be Feeling Burned Out As An OT

 Many new grads get into positions where they are the only OT, or even the only therapist at times.
 This is SUPER stressful since you don’t have anyone to guide you or answer questions, and you really are “thrown to the wolves.”

-If you’re a new grad in this situation, I recommend taking the time to find a new position where there are other OTs around to help guide you.
+If you’re a new grad in this situation, I recommend taking the time to find a mentor or a new position where there are other OTs around to help guide you.
 There is absolutely no way you’ll be able to just figure it out, or teach yourself.

 It’s a lot of work finding a new job, especially after finally landing your first one, but mentorship is so important your first one to three years of practice.

 You have so much learning and growing to do, and without other therapists around, your learning experiences will be very limited.
-I’ve found that the hospital settings are the best for learning and for being around other therapists to help show you the ropes.
+I’ve found that hospital and clinic settings are the best for learning and for being around other therapists to help show you the ropes.

 4. You Haven’t Found Your Setting

-While skilled nursing positions might pay well, if your heart isn’t into it you definitely won’t be happy.
+While skilled nursing positions might pay well (as an example), if your heart isn’t into it you definitely won’t be happy.

 If this is the case, don’t stop looking for a position in your favorite setting.
 Keep applying, and don’t give up!

-I applied three times to my current inpatient rehab job after I already started working at another position that wasn’t a good fit for me.
+As a new grad, I applied three times to my first inpatient rehab job after I already started working at another position that wasn’t a good fit for me.
 I’m so glad I did, because I finally got that call back and am so grateful to be an OT in the hospital-setting.
+I still love working in rehab and acute care over eight years later.

 5. You’re Getting Bored With Your Interventions